Lithotripsy

-Lithotripsy is a procedure involving the physical destruction of hardened masses like kidney stones, bezoars, gallstones or sialolithiasis. which may be done non-invasively.
-The term is derived from the Greek words meaning "breaking (or pulverizing) stones" (litho- + τρίψω [tripso]).
+Lithotripsy is a procedure involving the physical destruction of hardened masses like kidney stones, bezoars, or gallstones, which may be done non-invasively.
+The term is derived from Greek words meaning "breaking (or pulverizing) stones" (litho- + τρίψω [tripso]).

-Uses
+Applications

-Lithotripsy is a sometimes non-invasive procedure used to break up hardened masses like kidney stones, bezoars or gallstones.
+Lithotripsy is used to break up hardened masses like kidney stones, bezoars, sialolithiasis, or gallstones.

 Contraindications

 Commonly cited absolute contraindications to shock wave lithotripsy (SWL) include pregnancy, coagulopathy or use of platelet aggregation inhibitors, aortic aneurysms, severe untreated hypertension, and untreated urinary tract infections.